Pre-eclampsia: Signs and symptoms

 Edema (especially in the hands and face) was originally considered an important sign for a diagnosis of pre-eclampsia.
-However, because oedema is a common occurrence in pregnancy, its utility as a distinguishing factor in pre-eclampsia is not high.
-Pitting edema (unusual swelling, particularly of the hands, feet, or face, notable by leaving an indentation when pressed on) can be significant, and should be reported to a health care provider.
+However, because edema is a common occurrence in pregnancy, its utility as a distinguishing factor in pre-eclampsia is not high.
+Pitting edema (unusual swelling, particularly of the hands, feet, or face, notable by leaving an indentation when pressed on) can be significant, and should be reported to a healthcare provider.

 Further, a symptom such as epigastric pain may be misinterpreted as heartburn.
-Common features of pre-eclampsia which are screened for during pre-natal visits include elevated blood pressure and excess protein in the urine.
-Additionally, some women may develop severe headache as a sign of pre-eclampsia.
+Standard features of pre-eclampsia, which are screened for during prenatal visits, include elevated blood pressure and excess protein in the urine.
+Additionally, some women may develop severe headaches as a sign of pre-eclampsia.
 In general, none of the signs of pre-eclampsia are specific, and even convulsions in pregnancy are more likely to have causes other than eclampsia in modern practice.
 Diagnosis depends on finding a coincidence of several pre-eclamptic features, the final proof being their regression within the days and weeks after delivery.

 Causes

-There is no definitive known cause of pre-eclampsia, though it is likely related to a number of factors.
-Some of these factors include:
+The cause of preeclampsia is not fully understood.
+It is likely related to factors such as: